-- 271,834 shares of common stock issuable upon exercise of outstanding warrants as of September 30, 2013, at a weighted average exercise price of \$0.02 per share; - 2,390,586 shares of preferred stock issuable upon exercise of outstanding warrants as of September 30, 2013, at a weighted-average exercise price of \$4.40 per share, which will be converted into warrants to purchase an aggregate of 1,426,646 shares of our common stock, at a weighted average exercise price of \$7.37 per share, upon closing of this offering; - 2,470,708 shares of common stock issuable upon exercise of outstanding options to purchase shares of common stock under our 2006 Stock Incentive Plan, or the 2006 Plan, as of September 30, 2013, at a weighted average exercise price of \$2.39 per share (of which options to acquire 483,228 shares of common stock are vested as of September 30, 2013);
+- 455,487 shares of common stock issuable upon exercise of outstanding warrants as of September 30, 2013, at a weighted average exercise price of \$0.01 per share; - 2,390,586 shares of preferred stock issuable upon exercise of outstanding warrants as of September 30, 2013, at a weighted-average exercise price of \$4.40 per share, which will be converted into warrants to purchase an aggregate of 2,390,586 shares of our common stock, at a weighted average exercise price of \$4.40 per share, upon closing of this offering; - 4,140,145 shares of common stock issuable upon exercise of outstanding options to purchase shares of common stock under our 2006 Stock Incentive Plan, or the 2006 Plan, as of September 30, 2013, at a weighted average exercise price of \$1.43 per share (of which options to acquire 809,909 shares of common stock are vested as of September 30, 2013);

-- 4,809,000 shares of common stock reserved for future grant or issuance under our 2013 Stock Incentive Plan, or the 2013 Plan, which will become effective in connection with this offering; - 556,000 shares of common stock reserved for future grant or issuance under the 2013 Employee Stock Purchase Plan, or the ESPP, which will become effective in connection with this offering; and - shares subject to the underwriters' option to purchase 1,200,000 additional shares.
+- shares of common stock reserved for future grant or issuance under our 2013 Stock Incentive Plan, or the 2013 Plan, which will become effective in connection with this offering; - shares of common stock reserved for future grant or issuance under the 2013 Employee Stock Purchase Plan, or the ESPP, which will become effective in connection with this offering; and - shares subject to the underwriters' option to purchase additional shares.

-Except as otherwise indicated, the information in this prospectus assumes:
+Except as otherwise indicated, the information in this prospectus does not give effect to a reverse stock split of our outstanding common stock to be effected immediately prior to this offering and assumes:

-- the sale of all shares of common stock offered by this prospectus other than the shares subject to the underwriters' option to purchase additional shares; - the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the completion of this offering; - a 1 for 1.6756 reverse stock split of our common stock to be effected prior to this offering; - the automatic conversion upon the closing of this offering of all shares of our preferred stock to 13,148,450 shares of our common stock; - the termination of rights to repurchase 12,433 shares of restricted common stock; - the automatic conversion upon the closing of this offering of all warrants to purchase shares of preferred stock into warrants to purchase an aggregate of 1,426,646 shares of our common stock at a weighted average exercise price of \$7.37 per share; and - no options, warrants or shares of common stock were issued after September 30, 2013 and no outstanding options or warrants were exercised after September 30, 2013.
+- the sale of all shares of common stock offered by this prospectus other than the shares subject to the underwriters' option to purchase additional shares; - the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the completion of this offering; - the automatic conversion upon the closing of this offering of all shares of our preferred stock to 22,031,599 shares of our common stock; - the automatic conversion upon the closing of this offering of all warrants to purchase shares of preferred stock into warrants to purchase an aggregate of 2,390,586 shares of our common stock at a weighted average exercise price of \$4.40 per share; and - no options, warrants or shares of common stock were issued after September 30, 2013 and no outstanding options or warrants were exercised after September 30, 2013.